DJMax Respect

-DJMax Respect is a rhythm game developed by Rocky Studio and Neowiz MUCA and published by Neowiz Games.
+DJMax Respect is a Korean-language rhythm game developed by Rocky Studio and Neowiz MUCA and published by Neowiz Games.
 It is the latest installment in the DJMax series.
 It was released for the PlayStation 4 in 2017, for Microsoft Windows in 2020, and Xbox One and Xbox Series X|S in 2022 as part of ID@Xbox.
 In Japan, the game was published by Arc System Works.

-A PC port version called DJMax Respect V (styled as DJMAX RESPECT/V) launched on December 19, 2019, through Steam Early Access, and was fully released on March 12, 2020.
-An Xbox version of V launched on July 7, 2022.
-Available across console version, Xbox Live Windows 10 version, and Xbox Cloud Gaming services.
+The PC port of this game, called DJMax Respect V (styled as DJMAX RESPECT/V) launched on December 19, 2019, through Steam Early Access, and was fully released on March 12, 2020.
+Later on, the XBOX version of RESPECT/V has been launched on July 7, 2022.
+It is available across consoles, the Xbox Live Windows 10 version, and the Xbox Cloud Gaming services.
 This also marks the first DJMax game to be released on an Xbox console.

 Features

 A sample screenshot released at announcement.